-Strengthening and investing in the rail system, including passing loops, would improve the resilience of the rail network, helping create a network that passengers and freight services can rely on.
-While rail freight journey time reliability is generally considered to be good in Scotland, this recommendation would allow reliability to be maintained while enabling the introduction of additional freight paths and services.
+Strengthening and investing in the rail system, including passing loops and dualling for single tracked sections, all improve the resilience of the rail network, helping create a network that passengers and freight services can rely on.
+While rail freight journey time reliability is generally considered to be good in Scotland, this recommendation would allow reliability to be maintained while enabling the introduction of additional freight paths and services to accommodate the rail freight growth targets.
+The recommendation would also improve reliability for journeys which shift from road to rail, and would reduce congestion for remaining road journeys.

-This recommendation also contributes to the rail network's resilience against climate change, as additional works can be carried out alongside enhancements to ensure there is adequate drainage for rail track beds, for example.
+This recommendation also contributes to the rail network's resilience against climate change, as additional works can be carried out alongside enhancements such as improving rail track bed drainage, for example.
 Ensuring that rail operators can provide reliable, consistent services is key to encouraging behavioural change, and therefore long-term modal shift, for both passenger and freight movements.